Welcome to Elvis's Cadillacs

 Only 55,000 miles, crystal blue with special grill.
 VIN - 6S69R6Q492056.
 Alleged to be the last car purchased by Elvis before his death (documented with copy of check).
 Sold at Barrett Jackson in Scottsdale, Arizona January 20-24 1999 for $30,450 to a museum in Florida.

-This car, allegedly belonging to the King, is displayed at the Dutch National Car Museum in the Netherlands.
-Here is a rear view.
+This car, formerly belonging to the King, is displayed at the Louwman Museum in the Netherlands.
+Apparently Elvis didn't keep this one for long, he sold it not long after purchasing it.
+Here is a rear view and a front view and a 3/4 front view.

 This is the second last car that Elvis owned.
 It is gold, with a white top, leather and fabric interior, and spoke wheels.
 This car went to auction in July 1998 in Ontario, Canada but did not sell.
 (The minimum bid was $75,000).

 built in CB radio and white leather interior was the last car that Elvis owned.
 It is a 1977 model Cadillac Seville (manufactured in October 1976) and sold to Elvis in December 1976.